brindab50/ttt-6-position-taken-rb/README.md

 ### Validating User Input

 The underlying goal of this method is to check, or validate, user input against the current state of the game board.
 Validating data or user input is a big part of programming.
-In this particular example of our tic tac toe game, our entire game would break if a user could overwrite board positions that are already filled out with an "X" or an "O".
+In this particular example of our tic tac toe game, our entire game would break if a user could overrite board positions that are already filled out with an "X" or an "O".
 Validations are therefore a necessary part of making our program function the way it is intended.

 The concept of validations is a common one, and you're likely to encounter it in other programming scenarios.